 As per Government of India instructions a deadline of 30th June 2017 has been fixed to link PAN with the Aadhar and everybody is busy with getting the PAN linked with their Aadhars.
 But as per my estimate, the public has not taken the guidelines seriously.
 Either only the existing IT Return filers are linking their PAN with Aadhaar or the new IT Return filers are compelled to link their PAN Cards with Aadhaar.
 With approximately 250 million PAN card holders in India, and around 50 million taxpayers filing IT Returns, there would still be 200 million simple PAN card holders who would be required to link their PANs with Aadhaar before 30th June 2017.
 Most of the simple PAN Card Holders applied and got the PAN Cards so that they can cheat the exchequer through loopholes in the monitoring systems.
-I, being a CIBIL Consultant, am approached by so many individuals for solving their CIBIL Report related Problems.
+I, being a CIBIL Consultant, being approached by so many individuals for solving their CIBIL Report related Problems.
 As I go deep into their CIBIL Rating and Score related issues, I can imagine the likely Impact of PANs being Linked to Aadhar with impunity.
-The linking process is likely to open a Pandora Box not only for the NSDL, UTIISL, Income Tax Authorities but also for the Banks, Financial Institutions, Credit Rating Agencies like CIBIL, Equifax and Experian.
+The linking process is likely to open a Pandora Box not only for the NSDL, UTIISL, Income Tax Authorities but also for the Banks, Financial Institutions, Credit Rating Agencies like CIBIL, Equifax, and Experian.
 I am discussing here under the likely impact of PAN linkage to Aadhar on individuals and institutions.
-I have already warned the non-filers of IT Return not to use the PAN Linking Link provided by the Income Tax India efiling website.
+I have already warned the non-filers of IT Return not to use the PAN Linking Link provided by the Income Tax India filing website.
 Anyhow let us discuss the likely impacts of linking of more than 30 Crore PANs with their Aadhars:

 Existing IT Return Filers: (E-filing the Returns)